 Check with your local library, the major chartered banks, your local Chamber of Commerce, educational institutions and business development organizations — some of which offer courses, seminars and workshops.

 - Telephone: Call 1-800-272-9675 and speak to a business information officer who will direct you to the best sources of information or refer you to programs and services relevant to your business situation.
-Some centres have optional recorded answers to frequently asked questions to speed up service.
+Also check out: Learning @ The Link

 - In-Person: Canada Business offers an extensive collection of business-related publications, directories, leading-edge business products (e.g., videos, CD-ROMs) and access to external databases.
 Business clients can use these materials on their own or with the help of a business information officer.
 The Canada Business service centres have arrangements with existing business service organizations in communities across Canada to provide Canada Business information.
 Contact the Canada Business service centre in your region for the location nearest you.

 Start and Run a Profitable Restaurant, Brian Cooper, Brian Floody and Gina McNeill, First Edition 2000, Self-Counsel Press, USA, Canada